sailik1991/sailik1991.github.io/page.md

 # Sailik Sengupta

 Sailik (`Sho-e-lik`) is a Senior Scientist at [AWS AI Labs](https://www.amazon.science/) and has a knack for identifying shortcomings of a system, and then figuring out ways to improve it.
-True to this philosophy, he is currently interested in understanding (and improving 🤞) function-calling prowess, planning capabilities, multi-objective alignment, personalization, and agency of Large auto-regressive models (aka LLMs).
+He is currently interested in understanding (and improving 🤞) function-calling prowess, planning capabilities, multi-objective alignment, personalization, and agency of Large auto-regressive models (aka LLMs).

-He graduated from [Arizona State University](https://yochan-lab.github.io/home/), where he was busy identifying failure points in cyber (web/network/cloud), machine learning (vision/GANs), and physical (power-grid) systems.
-To graduate, he proposed dynamic defenses that (thankfully 😅) improved the robustness and reliability of these systems.

-Given his eavesdropping habits and multipotentialite nature, he can often be found wasting others' time talking about decision support systems, explanation generation, negotiation, decoding, and trust in AI systems.
+During his doctoral studies at [Arizona State University](https://yochan-lab.github.io/home/), he was busy improving automated cyber defenses, identifying limitations of machine learning models, and building decision support systems for human-in-the-loop planning.
+Given his multi-potentialite nature and eavesdropping habits, he can often be found wasting time talking about decision support systems, explanations, negotiation, decoding, and trust in AI systems.

 #### 🎓 Education